-(Yours are the kingdom, the power, and the glory forever.
+(I am the kingdom, the power, and the glory forever.
 Amen.)

 In the days when we Frosts first trod the Wiccan path, we used that affirmation daily to greet the dawn.
 And yet … “kingdom”? “power”? “glory”?
 The more Yvonne thought about the frame of mind that prompted such an affirmation, the more she felt it was unbalanced.
 How about equal time to acknowledge a female aspect of deity?
 She created for her own use the version below–not to be inflicted on anyone else, but maybe to be shared among people who felt it expressed something of their own feelings–and she has used it at each dawn since.